Stop! Your Lease Extension in Solihull Could Be FREE

-Leasehold residencies in Solihull with more than one hundred years remaining on the lease are sometimes referred to as ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your property.
-In such circumstances there is often little upside in buying the reversionary interest unless savings on ground rent and estate charges merit it.
+Leasehold residencies in Solihull with over 100 years unexpired on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your home.
+In such situations there is often little upside in buying the freehold unless savings on ground rent and estate charges warrant it.

 Lender Requirement